inscight/inscight/docs/howto_organize.rst

 -------------
 At this point, it is assumed that you have an idea for what the episode should be about.
 Now you need to convince *other* people to be on the show as well.
-We have a hard limits of 3 people per episode minimum and 4 people per episode max.
+We have hard limits of 3 people per episode minimum and 4 people per episode max.

 If you know someone(s) who would be interested, feel free to